Safe Summer Travel

 According to the National Highway and Traffic Safety Administration (NHTSA), drivers in the United States put more than 2,900 billion miles on their tires each year with approximately 11,000 tire-related crashes.
 Tires are your vehicle’s first line of defense on the road.
+To ensure everyone’s safety, regularly inspect and maintain your tires.
 Click here for tips on tire safety.

 Given its location and miles of coastline, Florida has seen more direct hits from hurricanes than any other state in the U.S. As residents move to the state and the population grows, many Floridians may be unprepared for such severe weather.